In This Article

 These vitamins support the nervous system, DNA production, and blood cell production.
 B-12 deficiencies lead to fatigue, tingling, mental confusion, weakness, and numbness in the hands and feet.

+Yes.
 There are several SIBO treatments available.

 The most important factor in curing SIBO is to identify the underlying problem.
 Once doctors know what caused SIBO to develop, they can target that issue and clear up the SIBO symptoms.
 For example, if someone develops a fistula, they’ll need to treat that.

-In some cases, the problem cannot be cured or reversed with a quick-fix like surgery.
+In some cases, the problem cannot be cured or reversed with a quick fix like surgery.
 In these cases, antibiotics are prescribed to treat the problem.
 This is the most common approach to treating SIBO caused by bacterial overgrowth.

 Antibiotics are effective because they reduce the number of harmful bacteria in the gut.
 Unfortunately, these bacteria can return once the medication is finished.
 If someone develops a loop in their small intestine, they might need recurrent courses of antibiotics when symptoms periodically develop.